saurabhyadavz/Codechef-contest-arena/README.md

 ## About
-This app was developed to participate in **CodeChef Internship Assessment - Round 2**.
-The app is designed to simulate Codechef's past contest.
+The app is designed to simulate **Codechef's past contest**.
 Here are the main functionality of app:
 - You can login using your Codechef's account(using the CodeChef API OAuth2)
 - Once you logged in there is an auto-complete box that will accept a Contest Code or a Contest Name, that will take you to the contest problem page
 - Contest page have functionality like: